briankeane/simpleNodeServerCourse/part3/05b-FirstTest.md

 });
 ```

 Now run the test and get a proper failure.

-Every time you create a new test, it's a good idea to run the test and see it fail before you write any code to make it pass.
-That way you can be sure that it's YOUR new code that's making it pass instead of some kind of fluke.
+Every time you create a new test, it's a good idea to run the test while you know it should fail and make sure that you actually see it fail before you write any code.
+That way you can be sure that it's the new code that's making it pass instead of some kind of fluke in your testing setup.